 ]]>

-Vairagya: Learning to detach and let go through yoga.
+Vairagya: Learning to detach and let go through Yoga

 Whether we are seeking mastery in challenging poses, yearning for better relationships, or striving for a more attractive body, through the practice of yoga we learn to release and let go of our desire for certain outcomes and instead focus on the journey itself.
-Establishing the mindset of commitment without expectation reminds us that the true treasure is found not in the coveted holy grail, but in the quest itself.
+Establishing the mindset of Vairagya, or commitment without expectation, reminds us that the true treasure is found not in the coveted holy grail, but in the quest itself.

 What is Vairagya?